Coverlet Bedding: Lightweight, Stylish, and Cozy Options

 Quilts: Warm and Cozy

-Quilts offer more warmth with their stitched multi-layer design, often filled with cotton or synthetic fibers.
-They’re excellent for colder weather or anyone who loves a cozy, tucked-in feel.
+Quilts provide more warmth thanks to their stitched, multi-layer design, often filled with cotton or synthetic fibers.
+They’re excellent for colder weather or anyone who enjoys a traditional, tucked-in feel.

 Duvets and Comforters: Heavy-Duty Warmth